robCrawford/poll/README.md

 The function object supplied to the param `test` also has the methods `.ready()` and `.quit()` attached.
 This is useful for stopping polling from within that function, i.e. when defined in a different scope.
+The `test` function receives one argument, the total polling duration so far in milliseconds.

 Test frequency can be uniform or a set of durations, see examples below.